-Most of the people who live in Maury County now don’t know that in 1946 the county was the site of the first race riot in the U.S. after World War II.
-A fight between a African-American navy veteran and a white shopkeeper apparently started things, and later that same day there was shooting, fighting and rioting between whites and blacks in a part of Columbia known as Mink Slide.
+A fight between a African-American navy veteran and a white shopkeeper started things, and later that same day there was shooting, fighting and rioting between whites and blacks in a part of Columbia known as Mink Slide.

-Several people were eventually charged with rioting and attempted murder; the main attorney who came to Columbia to defend the African Americans in the case was Thurgood Marshall who later became the first black member of the U.S. Supreme Court.
+Several people were eventually charged with rioting and attempted murder.
+The lead attorney who came to Columbia to defend the African Americans in the case was Thurgood Marshall, who later became the first black member of the U.S. Supreme Court.

 Maury County is also the site of the James K. Polk's Home and Museum, which is restored and open to visitors.

-Polk was president of the United States from 1845 until 1849, and as such was responsible for the acquisition of large chunks of land by the United States (including the modern-day states of California, Nevada, Utah, New Mexico, Oregon, Idaho, Arizona, and Washington).
+Polk was president of the United States from 1845 until 1849.
+As such, he was responsible for the acquisition of large chunks of land by the United States (including the modern-day states of California, Nevada, Utah, New Mexico, Oregon, Idaho, Arizona, and Washington).

 And at the western edge of Maury County, you will find the Gordon house, which was built in 1818 by a friend of Andrew Jackson's named John Gordon.